alexzurbonsen/co2estimeter/README.md

 Of course, the approach has limitations.
 It does not take into account the energy consumption of the server that processes your request for example.
-Taken to an extreme, if your request causes a server work to do some heavy work for a whole day but it only sends back a short message once it is finished, the estimated energy consumption of your request would just reflect the length of the short message, not the work the
+Taken to an extreme, if your request causes a server to do some heavy work for a whole day but it only sends back a short message once it is finished, the estimated energy consumption of your request would just reflect the length of the short message, not the work the